Alnoor Bhimani: Biography

-Bhimani has been a visiting professor at various universities in Europe, North America and Africa.
-He has taught as a visiting academic at Aalto University, Bocconi University, London Business School, ISCTE, University of Witwatersrand, University of Western Ontario, and York University (Canada).
-He has taught courses in Cost Management; Strategy and Control; Internet Entrepreneurship; E-Business and Financial Management; Corporate Governance and Accountability; Developmental organizational Leadership.
+Bhimani has been a visiting professor at various universities in Europe, North America, South Asia and Africa.
+He has been a Visiting Academic at Aalto University, Bocconi University, London Business School, ISCTE, University of Witwatersrand, University of Western Ontario, and York University (Canada).
+He has run courses in Cost Management; Strategy and Control; Tech Entrepreneurship; Financial Management and Corporate Governance; Developmental organizational Leadership.